Hasyim Kipuw

-Hasyim Kipuw (born 9 May 1988) is an Indonesian professional footballer who plays for Liga 1 club Madura United.
+Hasyim Kipuw (born 9 May 1988) is an Indonesian professional footballer who plays for Liga 2 club Persela Lamongan.
 Although primarily a centre-back, he has also been used as a right-back or defensive midfielder.

 Club career

 Arema Cronus

 On 2 December 2014, he signed with Arema Cronus.

 Return to Arema

 On 11 April 2022, Kipuw return to Arema in the 2022–23 season.
 He made his league debut on 30 July 2022 as a substitute in a match against PSIS Semarang at the Kanjuruhan Stadium, Malang.